 - First aid

-- Travel progression and readiness, including homesickness.
+- Travel progression and readiness, including homesickness

 - Trip planning in a girl-led environment

 - Safety management

 - Program activities specific to the trip

-- · Group dynamics and management
+- Group dynamics and management

-- Supervision of girls and adults
+- Supervision of Girl Scouts and adults

-- If the trip is international, leader must have international travel experience.
+- If the trip is international, leader must have international travel experience

 Prepare a pre-trip orientation.
-Make sure girls have a detailed itinerary, but do not post the itinerary on a publicly accessible website where others may be able to see it.
-Ensure that girl and adult participants, and girls' parents, receive information about health, first aid and emergency procedures, plans for transportation and any geographic detail such as the terrain or environment.
+Make sure Girl Scouts have a detailed itinerary, but do not post the itinerary on a publicly accessible website where others may be able to see it.
+Ensure that all participants and parents receive information about health, first aid, emergency procedures, plans for transportation, and any geographic detail such as the terrain or environment.
 Also share basic operational procedures (i.e., buddy system at all times) and behavior expectations.
-You may want to work with your troop to create a group behavior contract, and have members sign it.
-Another suggestion is to create a personal emergency action plan that each girl can write out herself and keep with her.
+You may want to work with your troop or group to create a group behavior contract, and have members sign it.
+Another suggestion is to create a personal emergency action plan that each participant can write and carry with them.
 Make sure to discuss topics like:

-- Who her buddy is-and how the buddy system works, - What to do if she is separated from the group, whether by accident or due to a crime, - What to do if she loses something significant: money, passport, or luggage, - What to do if emergency help is needed, - How to perform basic first aid procedures, - How to deal with a large crowd, if applicable, - What positive behaviors are expected of her and the consequences to self or others, by not living up to those behaviors.
+- How the buddy system works - What to do if separated from the group, whether by accident or due to a crime - What to do if something significant is lost: money, passport, or luggage - What to do if emergency help is needed - How to perform basic first aid procedures - How to deal with a large crowd, if applicable - What positive behaviors are expected and the consequences of not living up to those behaviors